XXIV Old Buildings - Leading Commercial / Chancery Barristers

 Francis has in addition been involved in company proceedings in Cyprus and the Channel Islands and a complex restructuring of the assets of various international companies in order to permit distribution through a trust structure in the Cayman Islands.

-Herald Fund SPC: This was a very long-running and complex liquidation in Cayman.
-Herald Fund was one of the biggest investors in Bernard L Madoff Investment Services BLMIS.
+[2017] UKPC 19 and [2020] UKPC 3 – Francis acted for the Additional Liquidator of Herald in his appeal before the Privy Council in the long-running dispute between Herald and Primeo (Herald’s largest shareholder) concerning the rectification of Herald’s register of shareholders.
+The initial stages of the case were heard in the Cayman Islands in the Grand Court and the Cayman Islands Court of Appeal.
+These cases arose out of the Madoff Ponzi scheme.
+This was a very long-running and complex liquidation in Herald Fund was one of the biggest investors in Bernard L Madoff Investment Services BLMIS.
 It involved complex and novel issues under the Cayman Companies Law as well as significant liaison with lawyers in New York acting in the Madoff bankruptcy.
 Francis acted for the Additional Liquidators of Herald Fund which was one of the largest Madoff feeder funds.
 The case raised issues as to the effect of provisions of the Cayman Companies law relating to redemptions and rectification of the share register in the exceptional circumstances of the liquidation of BLMIS in New York.
 The case involved hearings in the Grand Court and the Cayman Islands Court of Appeal and the Privy Council.

-North Shore Ventures v Anstead: Although the principal matter in this case related to the disclosure obligations owed by a creditor to a guarantor it also involved issues relating to bearer shares and new legislation immobilising bearer shares in the BVI.
+• North Shore Ventures v Anstead (see above): Although the principal matter in this case related to the disclosure obligations owed by a creditor to a guarantor and frustration it also involved issues relating to bearer shares and new legislation immobilising bearer shares in the BVI.

-Camber 3 PLC: This was a claim for US$24m.
-There was alleged breach of collateral management agreement.
-CPIM was said to have bought securities which were not eligible for a particular fund.
+• Camber 3 PLC: This was a claim for US$24m.
+There was alleged breach of collateral management CPIM was said to have bought securities which were not eligible for a particular fund.

-AMG v ARL: Francis acted for ARL (a BVI company owned by a high profile Zimbabwean/South African businessman) in a dispute with AMG (which was a nominee for the government of Zimbabwe) as to the rights over bearer share warrants for two English companies which owned very substantial Zimbabwean asbestos mines.
-The case turned on the true construction of the US$60,000,000 purchase agreement for the bearer shares and related security documentation.
+• AMG v Africa Resources Limited (see above): Francis acted for Africa Resources Limited (a BVI company owned by a high-profile Zimbabwean/South African businessman) in a dispute with AMG (which was a nominee for the government of Zimbabwe) as to the rights over bearer share warrants for two English companies which owned very substantial Zimbabwean asbestos The case turned on the true construction of the US$60,000,000 purchase agreement for the bearer shares and related security documentation.
 The Government of Zimbabwe also unsuccessfully argued that the purchase agreement was void pursuant to section 151 Companies Act 1985 on the grounds of unlawful financial assistance.
 Evans- Lombe J held that section 151 was not breached because any financial assistance was given by an offshore subsidiary in accordance with local law.
 This finding was upheld by the Court of Appeal.

-Savannah Consulting v Mintley Investments Ltd: A derivative action brought by a shareholder in the Gibraltar courts for Canadian $12.5m.
+• Savannah Consulting v Mintley Investments Ltd and others: (see above) A derivative action brought by a shareholder in the Gibraltar courts for Canadian $12.5m.

 Francis’s practice in relation to hedge funds and structured investment vehicles ensured his involvement in major disputes when the current global financial crisis first arose in 2007 and 2008.
 This means that he has advised on and been involved in litigation relating to a range of issues which have affected funds and their managers as the crisis has developed and worsened.